jkcanoy/Portfolio/README.md

 A simple portfolio of my work

 What Should I Eat?
-* A simple andom recipe generator.
-Users select one of four ingredient buttons, and a random recipe containing the chosen main ingredient will appear.
+* A simple random recipe generator.
+Users select one of four ingredient buttons and a random recipe containing the chosen main ingredient will be generated onto the page.

 Password Generator
 * A random password generator.
 Users click the generate password button and will be prompted to choose multiple parameters they would like their password to contain.
 A random password will be generated based on the parameters chosen.